Ontotext, SD Form Strategic Partnership

 The efforts of the partnership will first be seen with release of UMBEL v.
 0.80 in the next couple of weeks.
 This update revises many aspects of the ontology based on two years of applied experience.
 The broader mappings and linkages to Wikipedia are earmarked for UMBEL version 1.00, slated for release by the end of the year.

-reference data structure that will be used for data integration within
+layered reference data structure that will be used for data

-the European Union research project RENDER.
-The large-scale RENDER project
+integration within the European Union research project RENDER.
+The large-scale RENDER

-aims to integrate diverse methods in the ways Web information is
+project aims to integrate diverse methods in the ways Web

 UMBEL (Upper Mapping and Binding Exchange Layer) is both a vocabulary for building domain ontologies and a framework of more than 20,000 reference concepts.
 The UMBEL reference ontology is used to tag information and map existing schema in order to help link content and promote interoperability.
 UMBEL's reference concepts and structure are a direct subset extraction of the Cyc knowledge base.